doublesecretagency/craft-googlemaps/docs/updating-from-smart-map/front-end-address-lookup.md

 <update-message/>

 Under the hood, the entire concept of [geocoding](/geocoding/) has evolved significantly.
-From a templating perspective, fortunately, the required changes are minimal.
+Fortunately, the required templating changes are minimal.

 ```twig
 {# OLD METHODS #}